davioliveira-dev/davioliveira-dev/README.md

 <br> Also i'm gamer, i love playing videogames since i was 6!
 My favorite game is Sonic ;)

-- :office_worker: Currently working as Fullstack JS Developer.
+- :office_worker: Currently working as Fullstack Developer.
-- :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Docker, Java, Groovy, Python and many others.
+- :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Java, Python, C++ and anything they (or me) want to me do.
-- :books: Studying JS/TS everyday, the React/React Native/Node.js ecosystem :D :blue_heart:
-- :books: Also studying at a software engineering college!
+- :books: Software engineering college!

 ---